-- No withholding tax on dividend paid by Cyprus Immovable Property company to its parent company, whether it is resident or not and whether it is EU company or not.
+- No withholding tax on dividend paid by Cyprus Immovable Property company to its parent company, whether it is resident or not and whether it is an EU company or not.

 - Profit of foreign branch is exempt from Cyprus taxes under conditions (i.e. Foreign Branch, owner of Intellectual Property)

-- Using a Cyprus Trust (International) to own and Finance the Intellectual Property owner i.e. receiving dividends and interest by trust will not be subject to any Cyprus tax provided beneficiaries are not Cyprus tax residents
+- Using a Cyprus Trust (International) to own and Finance the Intellectual Property owner i.e. receiving dividends and interest by the trust will not be subject to any Cyprus tax provided beneficiaries are not Cyprus tax residents

-- Cyprus legal system: Flexible and business friendly.
+- Cyprus legal system: Flexible and business-friendly.
 Modeled on the English legal system and common law and equity apply.

 - Cyprus Law: Fully harmonised with EU legislation.
 IP Cyprus Law covers and protects all recognised intellectual property rights such as 1) trade and service marks, 2) patents, 3) industrial designs and copyrights.
-Examples are scientific work, computer software programs, literary work, secret formulas, musical work, artistic work, movies, databases, recording, broadcasts, publications etc.
+Examples are scientific work, computer software programs, literary work, secret formulas, musical work, artistic work, movies, databases, recording, broadcasts, publications, etc.

 - IP EU directives and regulations: All relevant IP EU directives and regulations apply and have been introduced into the Cyprus Law.
-There is certainty of Law.
+There is a certainty of Law.

-- Intellectual Property International Treaties and protocols: Cyprus is a member and has ratified all major relevant IP International Treaties and Protocols including the Madrid Agreement, the TRIPS Agreement, the European Patent Convention, the Patent Co-operation Treaty, the Berne Convention, the Rome Convention and the WIPO Copyright Treaty.
+- Intellectual Property International Treaties and protocols: Cyprus is a member and has ratified all major relevant IP International Treaties and Protocols including the Madrid Agreement, the TRIPS Agreement, the European Patent Convention, the Patent Co-operation Treaty, the Berne Convention, the Rome Convention, and the WIPO Copyright Treaty.

 - Patents: (i) national registration (ii) Issuance of a certificate by the European Patent Office (iii) An International Patent under the provisions of the Patent Cooperation Treaty

-- Trade marks: (i) By Cyprus Law and therefore throughout the territory of the EU (ii) being a signatory to the Paris Treaty (iii) being a party to the Madrid Protocol
+- Trademarks: (i) By Cyprus Law and therefore throughout the territory of the EU (ii) being a signatory to the Paris Treaty (iii) being a party to the Madrid Protocol

 - Copyrights: (i) By Cyprus Law and therefore throughout the territory of the EU (ii) being a signatory to the Bern Convention

 - Enforcement: Very strict Cyprus Laws.
-The Police and Customs and Excise authority have wide powers under the applicable Cyprus laws to enforce IP rights and prosecute criminal acts violating IP rights including powers to enter premises and seize counterfeited goods.
+The Police and Customs and Excise authorities have wide powers under the applicable Cyprus laws to enforce IP rights and prosecute criminal acts violating IP rights including powers to enter premises and seize counterfeited goods.

-- Cyprus courts : Cyprus courts have the power to grant ex parte temporary injunctive relief and restrictive orders as well as final judgments and orders.
+- Cyprus courts: Cyprus courts have the power to grant ex parte temporary injunctive relief and restrictive orders as well as final judgments and orders.

-- Orders and judgments: Cyprus court orders and judgments are enforceable (i) automatically in every European Union member country pursuant to the applicable E. U. Regulation and (ii) in many other countries outside Europe by Virtue of Bilateral or International Treaties which Cyprus has signed.
+- Orders and judgments: Cyprus court orders and judgments are enforceable (i) automatically in every European Union member country pursuant to the applicable EU Regulation and (ii) in many other countries outside Europe by Virtue of Bilateral or International Treaties which Cyprus has signed.

 The authors expressly disclaim all and any liability and responsibility to any person, entity or corporation who acts or fails to act as a consequence of any reliance upon the whole or any part of the contents of this website.